ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Definitions
 Below are the terms you'll encounter when working with Actions.
 They are listed in order of understanding, not alphabetically.

 - Action — Can be created on FusionAuth at **Settings**—**User Actions**.
 An Action is a state or event that can be applied to User in the future.
 It is reusable for many Users in many Applications.
 The actual application of the Action to a specific user is called an Action instance.
-This is similar to the programming, where you have classes (definitions) and objects (actual instances).
+(This is similar to programming, where you have classes (definitions) and objects (instances)).
 Actions and instances are managed by two different APIs.

-    At its most simple, an Action comprises: one User applying the Action to another User, the time of the Action, and the name of the Action.
+    At its most simple, an Action is just a name, and an Action instance comprises: one User applying the Action to another User, the time of the Action, and the Id of the Action.
 - Actionee — The user on whom Action is taken.
 - Actioner — The user that applies the Action.
 Every Action has to have an Actioner, even if the instance is automatically applied, in which case the Actioner can be set to the Application's administrator.
 - Reason — A text description of why an Action was taken.
 You don't have to set a Reason when applying an Action, but it's useful for auditing.
 Reasons can be created on FusionAuth at **Settings**—**User Actions** by clicking the **Reasons** button at the top right.